-You've only worked for a company for one year, so what's an appropriate raise to expect?
-Should you ask for a raise or just see what happens?
+You've only worked for a company for one year, so what raise will you get?
+Should you ask for the raise or just see what happens?

 When to Ask for a Raise During Your First Year

 In large and medium-sized businesses, there is usually a year-end performance review.
 This period won't line up perfectly with your start date.
 You will probably go into your first performance review with less than a year of experience and be wondering if you will get a raise this time.
 By your second performance review you have with that company, you will have more than a year under your belt.

 So, is the annual performance review the best time to ask for a raise?
 It's where you'll be awarded a pay increase, but it should not be the first time you're discussing performance with your manager.
 You really can't expect a raise if the first time you're discussing pay and expectations is at the annual review.

 Have a discussion well in advance of the review (six months at least, if not immediately when you start) with your manager about what it takes to get a raise at the upcoming review.

 Frame this discussion around what your manager expects out of you and how you can help the company, but make sure you come out of it understanding how that performance relates to an increase in pay.
 Write down the actionable items your boss has for you and come up with a plan with him or her to break the big items out into manageable chunks.
 This plan is some of the documentation you will take with you when you ask for your first raise.